-H. Ownership of Assets
+G. Ownership of Assets

-Except for assets capitalised under finance leases, the Council has satisfactory title to all assets appearing in the balance sheet, and there are no liens or encumbrances on the Council's assets, nor has any asset been pledged as collateral.
-All assets to which the Council has satisfactory title appear in the balance sheet.
-All agreements and options to buy back assets previously sold have been properly recorded and adequately disclosed in the financial statements.
+- 1. Except for assets capitalised under finance leases, the Council has satisfactory title to all assets appearing in the balance sheet, and there are no liens or encumbrances on the Council's assets, nor has any asset been pledged as collateral.
+All assets to which the Council has satisfactory title appear in the balance sheet. - 2.
+All agreements and options to buy back assets previously sold have been properly recorded and adequately disclosed in the financial statements. - 3.
+We have no plans to abandon lines of product or other plans or intentions that will result in any excess or obsolete inventory, and no inventory is stated at an amount in excess of net realisable value. - 4.
 There are no formal or informal compensating balance arrangements with any of our cash and investment accounts.

-I. Reserves
+H. Reserves